Mongera32/autopass/README.md

 # Installation

 To install all requirements and the shell script shortcut for the project, use the `bash /sh-install.txt` in the project root directory.

+# Usage

+The shell command to call autopass is `vault`.
+Type `vault add SERVICE_NAME -l` to begin using.
+SERVICE_NAME is the name of the site or service for which you want to store a password (e.g. e-mail).

+## Setup

+When first calling the scrip, It will ask for a `master key` input.
+This the key that it will use for encrypting the file with sensitive data.
+DO NOT forget this key, otherwise you will lose access to all stored data.
+DO NOT write this key anywhere.
+This would pose security risks.

+##